Python 5c - Time & Date

 The .days code removes the difference in hours and seconds to just display the number of days difference.

-The code here will check the current year, month and day and organise it into the date format.
+The program here uses strftime to check the current year, month and day and organise it into the date format.

 This can then be used together with code similar to the program above to check the number of days between one specific date and the current date.